No items found.

 How to know when you’ve reached the end of a story

-Am I done?
-The ideas that come to you during your day, on the dog walk, in the shower, at the fridge door start to thin out, and you’re even starting to rule some out.
-When I say no, I don’t think I’ll use that, I know the tide has turned on the writing.
-When another voice or another idea starts coming to me, I think, yes the season of this novel has passed and a new one is beginning.
+The ideas that come to you during your day, on the dog walk, in the shower, at the fridge door—they start to thin out, and you’re even starting to rule some out.
+When I say, ‘No, I don’t think I’ll use that,’ I know the tide has turned on the writing.
+When another voice or another idea starts coming to me, I think, ‘Yes, the season of this novel has passed and a new one is beginning.’

-Start your next love affair by taking a novel writing course at The Novelry.
+Why not start your next love affair by taking a novel writing course at The Novelry?

 On ending novels